Esperanto in Korea: History of Esperanto in South Korea

 In 1947, Seok Joo-myung, a Korean academic who studies butterflies, published many theses about butterflies in Esperanto and an international textbook of Esperanto.
 From the 1950s after the Korean War to the 1960s, the Esperanto movement in South Korea was scattered in Busan Seoul and Daegu, until the movements united as part of the Korean Esperanto Association in Seoul in 1975, which ensured the spread of the Esperanto language in different universities.
 A promotional magazine "La Espero El KoreUio" was founded by Han Moo-hyup in 1976, and continued its publication until 1994, providing many translations of Korean literature.
 The Korean Esperanto dictionaries and Esperanto-Korean dictionaries were separately published in 1969 and 1982.
 In 1985, Esperanto became an official subject in Dankook University.

 History of Esperanto in North Korea

 Esperanto in North Korea can be traced back to lot of Korean communists and anarchists who learned the Esperanto language during their independence movements.
 In 1925, Esperanto was influential in the decision of the acronyms of the Korean Proletariat Artist Federation which based its acronym KAPF on the Esperanto name "Korea Artista Proleta Federatio".
-Pak Hon-yong, who led the Workers' Party of South Korea, wrote works in Esperanto.The Esperanto movement in North Korea experienced a decline after Pak was purged as a result of his mistakes during the Korean War, but the Korean Esperanto Association in North Korea was founded in 1959.The Korean Esperanto Dictionary was published in North Korea in 1964, however current usage of esperanto in North Korea is limited.
+Pak Hon-yong, who led the Workers' Party of South Korea, wrote works in Esperanto.
+The Esperanto movement in North Korea experienced a decline after Pak was purged as a result of his mistakes during the Korean War, but the Korean Esperanto Association in North Korea was founded in 1959.
+The Korean Esperanto Dictionary was published in North Korea in 1964, however current usage of Esperanto in North Korea is limited.
+In July 1989, delegates of the World Esperanto Youth Organization (TEJO) visited North Korea for the 13th World Festival of Youth and Students in Pyongyang, but they are unable to find evidence of the existence of Esperanto speakers in North Korea.

 Current status

-South Korea still hosts a lot of educational institutions who has a esperanto club.
+South Korea still hosts many educational institutions that have an Esperanto club.